pascal-roth/thundertorch/source/ML_utils/getting_started/MultiModelTraining.rst

    used.
 When the yaml file is read, this expression will be replaced by the model name

-   -  ATTENTION: keep in mind that the model name is transformed to lower letters, this can be important if the model name should be used in features or labels since there occurance in the raw data will most likely be still case sensitive
+   -  ATTENTION: keep in mind that the model name **is not transformed to lower letters** (in opposite of all other keys), this can be important if the model name should be used in features or labels since there occurance in the raw data will most likely be case sensitive so that the right still can be found

 In the following example, the only model in the directory “checkpoints/model001” will be loaded and saved under the path